Plants and Animals

 A seasonal migration of fish enters the lower reaches of the Winooski River from Lake Champlain.
 Large mouth bass and northern pike are common near the mouth, and many of the more than 85 species of fish inhabiting Lake Champlain can be found from time to time.
 In recent years, significant numbers of lake trout have come into the lower Winooski River in the fall and winter months.

 Since 1993, a fish passage facility has operated at Winooski Dam One (below the Winooski Falls in the City of Winooski).
 Spawning salmon are trapped in the fall and trucked and released to reach spawning areas as far upstream as Bolton Falls Dam.

 Other Aquatic Animals

-Aquatic macroinvertebrates (or animals within backbones) comprise the largest number of species in Winooski River and its associated lakes.
-It is likely that over a thousand different aquatic macroinvertebrate species depend on the Winooski River and its tributaries as a home to complete their lifecycles.
+Aquatic macroinvertebrates (animals without spines, such as crayfish and dragonflies) comprise the largest number of species in Winooski River and its associated lakes.
+It is likely that over a thousand different aquatic macroinvertebrate species depend on the Winooski River and its tributaries as a home to complete their life cycles.
 Besides being important as individual species, these animals are functionally important in the aquatic food web, without them the aquatic environment would not be able to support a fishery, or function as an ecosystem.
 It is the aquatic macroinvertebrates that consume the algae, and plant leaf material at the base of the food web, and in turn are consumed by other invertebrates and fish up the food web so that we can enjoy a fat trout on our dinner plates, and other mammals and birds can do the same.

-This section draws considerably from a website created for the Winooski Valley Park District by Natures Compass.
+This section draws considerably from information provided by the Winooski Valley Park District.